 - Decrease abnormal joint wear

-Research has shown that poor postures may increase feelings of depression, affect your digestive tract and influence confidence and stress levels.
+Research has shown that poor postures may increase feelings of depression, affect your digestive tract, and influence confidence and stress levels.

-Signs You have Poor Posture
+Signs You Have Poor Posture

-There are many indicators of poor posture, but some of the more common are hunched shoulders, rounded shoulders, rounded upper back, forward head carriage and arched lower back.
+There are many indicators of poor posture, but some of the more common are hunched shoulders, rounded shoulders, rounded upper back, forward head carriage, and arched lower back.
 Another indicator is back pain.
 Unsure if you have good posture?
 Talk to the posture specialty chiropractor or schedule an appointment for a spinal examination.

 Poor posture does not always present with spine or extremity pain initially since many individuals have the joint strength and mobility to correct abnormal positions and minimize stress.
 However, not all have good postural habits and the ability to correct poor positioning.
-This can lead to chronic stress and wear down normal joints in an attempt to accommodate for these poor positions.
+This can lead to chronic stress and wear down normal joints to accommodate for these poor positions.

 Contributing Factors To Poor Posture